RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

             return dendron.NodeStatus.FAILURE
 ```

 From the code above, you can see that we're going to keep track of a blackboard entry that tells us if there is any text that needs to be spoken.
-It might seem a little odd that we are comparing the value at that entry to an empty _list_, since you might think that the entry is a string.
+It might seem a little odd that we are comparing the value at that entry to an empty _list_, since you might think that the entry should be a string.
 But it will turn out to be more convenient to work with a list of strings for reasons we'll see in the next part of the tutorial.

 To complete the speech sequence, we'll repeat the `TTSAction` code here: